So…what are “THE BEST MCAT BOOKS?” Read on, and I’ll give you some hints…

 Summary: The Princeton book set offers a more in-depth look at the principles and information needed for the MCAT.
 The books provide questions within the text and at the end of each chapter.

-Recommendation: If you feel like you need to brush up on your science skills, or it’s been a while since you’ve taken a pre-med science class, but you’re still confident in your ability to absorb new information, this set is for you.
+Recommendation: If you feel like you need to brush up on your science skills, or it’s been a while since you’ve taken a pre-med science class, but you’re still confident in your ability to absorb new information, I would recommend TPR’s set is as likely the best MCAT books for you.

 The Princeton Review 7-Book Set is also available on Amazon, and you can usually get a good price for used.